JulieCJWu/mirLibSpark/README.md

 sbatch submit_init_dbs_ensembl40.sh
 ```

-Users can build custom species dbs index as described in a previous section, `Build custom species dbs`.
+Users can build custom species dbs index as described in a previous section, *A5.
+Build custom species dbs*.